slashvar/slashvar.github.io/_drafts/SFINAE.md

 In this example, the return type of the function is the type of `x + y`, if `T` does not support operator `+`, the expression `x + y` is ill formed, and the templated function won't be defined for it.
 It's as simple as that.

-But we can also use it to provide specialiased version based on similar property.
+But we can also use it to provide specialized version based on similar property.

 ```cpp
 namespace details {